U.S. Military Agency Faces Backlash Over Tactless Bomb Tweet On New Year’s Eve

 “Who wins worst NYE tweet?
 US Strategic Command.”

-A U.S. Strategic Command spokesperson told The Washington Post that the now-deleted post was part of the agency’s year in review series meant to feature its command priorities that are strategic deterrence, decisive response and combat-ready force.
+A U.S. Strategic Command spokesperson told the Washington Post that the now-deleted post was part of the agency’s year in review series.
+Said series is meant to feature its command priorities of strategic deterrence, decisive response, and combat-ready force.

 “It was a repost from earlier in the year, dropping a pair of conventional Massive Ordnance Penetrators (MOP) at a test range in the United States,” the spokesperson said.